 We've all paid our dues by trawling the likes of Getty Images, iStock and Shutterstock for images for mood boards.
 But this can be a painful experience, with the search functions not neccesarilly geared around more ambient expression.

 Try using Image Spark instead: it's a means of converging images using the app's own mood board functionality.
 You can also (if they're set to public) snoop at other's mood board and image libraries.

 Moodstream is a resource from Getty Images.
 It's a unique 'pull that lever'-type, idea-generation and mood board-assisting tool.

 An image speaks a thousand words but finding the right image to capture a mood can be a right royal pain in the rear.
 Moodstream helps you out with this and is an essential creative pit-stop.

-A handy app for the iPad that will help you with putting together a mood board is Moodboard by Any Tribe.
+A handy app for the iPad that will help you with putting together mood boards is Moodboard by Any Tribe.
 You can add photos from your Photo Library or the web, send your moodboards to Twitter and Facebook, or share via email.
 You can also share editable boards using iTunes File Sharing, plus the latest version has support for Retina.

 It's a useful tool although it does have a scrapbook feel to it.
 You may want to judge whether you use a board, a PDF or an app, based on the client and which medium suits them best.

-If the $9.99/£6.99 cost of Moodboard puts you off giving it a try, then give the free version, Moodboard Light, a try.
+If the $9.99/£6.99 cost of Moodboard puts you off giving it a try, then give the free version, Moodboard Lite, a try.
 It includes all the features of the app, but limited to just a single board.

 If you want to collaborate and share ideas with other creatives of private boards then Musepeak could be the tool for you.